Skrillx13/MKDocs-RTD-Tutorial/docs/gettingstarted/projectcreate.md

 Be sure to replace the ```repo_url``` with the repository link of your choice.

-!!! tip

-    You can look at other MKDocs projects to get inspiration for configuration.
-Don't steal code though!
+You have now installed the ReadTheDocs theme onto your Documentation, and can now deploy a very basic project to ReadTheDocs.